Find out when you can apply for Belgian citizenship, and the conditions and processes for applying.

 These conditions include, among others, legal residence of between five and 10 years in Belgium.
 For example, to acquire citizenship through residence you must have been living in Belgium for five years, be able to prove that you speak one of the three main languages and that you are socially and economically integrated – such as by taking an integration course or having worked in Belgium for the past five years.
-Even if you want to acquire citizenship through marriage to a Belgian national, you must have been living together for three years, still fulfil the five-year residence requirement and also have knowledge of one of the three main languages.
+Even if you want to acquire citizenship through marriage to a Belgian national, you must have been living together for three years, still fulfill the five-year residence requirement and also have knowledge of one of the three main languages.

 When preparing your paperwork, documents should be originals or certified copies, and less than six months old.
-They also need to be translated into the language of the municipality where you apply (either Dutch, French or German), using a sworn translator.
+They also need to be translated into the language of the municipality where you apply (either Dutch, French, or German), using a sworn translator.

 If you receive Belgian nationality, you can typically keep your original nationality; the Belgian authorities do not require you to renounce your citizenship from your home country.
 However, your country of origin may do, so you will need to check.